mrueg/go-deconstruct/README.md

 # go-deconstruct

-Takes a non-stripped golang binary that is built with go module support and creates a go.mod from it.
+Takes a non-stripped go binary that is built with go module support and creates a go.mod from it.

 ## Usage